Can Public Schools Force Students to Take AP Courses and Exams?

 Some Texas schools are even taking extra steps to ensure positive student performance on AP exams.
 According to WFAA.com, the Dallas ISD is offering monetary rewards to students who score a three or higher on their exams.
 The additional funds are courtesy of the Texas Instruments Foundation, which offered the school district $1.5 million to support the reward program in all 32 high schools for the next three years.

 According to GreatSchools.org, the current advanced placement program offers 37 courses and exams over 22 subject areas.
 While many high schools offer a variety of courses within the AP network, students can also take exams without enrolling in the corresponding course.
-Currently, the exams cost $86 each, with reduced fees for students who show a financial need.
+The exams cost $86 each, with reduced fees for students who show a financial need.
 Each college sets its own criteria on college credit and advancement to upper-level courses based on a student's performance on the AP exams.

 Questions?
 Contact us on Facebook. @publicschoolreview